The Frederick Douglass Foundation v. District of Columbia

 Description: Washington, D.C., officials refused to grant permission for The Frederick Douglass Foundation and Students for Life of America to paint a pro-life message on a city street shortly after the city allowed the painting of other messages on a different street.
 When members of the pro-life groups began to chalk temporary messages on a sidewalk, police arrested them.

 “Washington officials can’t censor messages they disagree with.
-The right to free speech is for everyone, and The Frederick Douglass Foundation and Students for Life should be able to exercise their constitutional freedom to peacefully share their views the same as anyone else,” said ADF Senior Counsel Erin Hawley, who will be arguing before the court on behalf of the pro-life organizations.
-“We urge the D.C.
-Circuit to rule in favor of free speech and to allow our clients’ voices to be heard as they engage in important cultural and political issues of the day.”
+The right to free speech is for everyone, and we’re pleased the D.C.
+Circuit agreed that the Frederick Douglass Foundation and Students for Life should be able to exercise their constitutionally protected freedom to peacefully share their views the same as anyone else,” said ADF Senior Counsel Erin Hawley, vice president of the ADF Center for Life and Regulatory Practice, who argued before the court on behalf of the pro-life organizations.
+“Every American deserves for their voice to be heard as they engage in important cultural and political issues of the day.”

-In June 2020, the mayor commissioned a mural reading “Black Lives Matter” in permanent yellow paint.
+In June 2020, the D.C. mayor commissioned a mural reading “Black Lives Matter” in permanent yellow paint.
 Protestors quickly added their “Defund the Police” message to the mural and painted other permanent protest art on D.C. streets and private property.
 The city left these favored messages in place for months.
-Yet when the Frederick Douglass Foundation and Students for Life of America sought to chalk a different message—“Black Pre-Born Lives Matter”—outside of the D.C.
-Planned Parenthood, they were arrested by the Metropolitan Police Department.
-ADF attorneys filed the lawsuit, The Frederick Douglass Foundation v.
-District of Columbia, on behalf of the groups.
+Yet when the Frederick Douglass Foundation and Students for Life of America sought to use chalk to display a different message—“Black Pre-Born Lives Matter”—on a public street outside of the D.C.
+Planned Parenthood facility, police arrested them.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.